 Decision varied Decision upheld Total

-1 nil 1
+Internal review nil nil nil

-1 nil 1
+Review by Information Commissioner nil nil nil

-nil nil nil
+Internal review following recommendation under nil nil nil

-nil nil nil
+section 93 of Act

-1 1 nil upheld 1 nil 1 nil nil nil
+Review by ADT nil nil nil

 The Information Commissioner does not have the authority to vary decisions, but can make recommendations to the original decision-maker.
 The data in this case indicates that a recommendation to vary or uphold the original decision has been made by the Information Commissioner.